-Once known as Steve the Intern, Brandano has since earned his current title of Associate Producer.
+Once known as Steve the Intern, Brandano has since earned his current title of Producer.
 Considered by many to be the Stern Show’s, “utility player”, Steve mans the phones during the mornings, and has produced many shows on H101.

 He got the attention of the show when he proposed the idea for 'The Intern Show' while interning for the Howard Stern Show on terrestrial radio.
 He's also the creator of 'Playlist' on H101.

 His accent will give him away as a Boston-bred kid, growing up in Melrose, MA.
 Steve is passionate about music and his musical opinions.
 He's argued on-air several times that Howard should have The Black Keys on the show.

 “You’re never going to see a band I’ve heard of!”

 - Ralph Cirella